 Paralegal Studies majors will further study paralegal skills, legal ethics, and law office technology, as well as undertake a review of several areas of substantive and procedural law before completing a comprehensive assessment.
-This course is offered during the summer semester only.
 Prerequisite: Admission to the Paralegal Studies Program or instructor approval and PLGL 1313.
+Semester Offered Summer